 To help you understand where to focus your energy, we’ll clear the confusion tied to revenue cycle management and explain what you can do to see results as early as next month.
 This covers:

-Click on any of those links to jump ahead or read on to discover what you can do today to get paid faster and recoup more money owed.
+Click on any of those links to jump ahead or read on to discover how proper healthcare revenue cycle management helps you get paid faster and recoup more money owed.

 In healthcare, revenue cycle management — RCM — is the entire process of identifying, managing, and collecting patient service revenue.
 It covers all the administrative and clinical functions associated with the revenue cycle, from preregistration to full payment for services rendered.